 Founded in 1619 by Edward Alleyn, Dulwich College is a boys’ selective day and boarding school in London.
 Dulwich has a strong global brand with 11 outposts in other countries, including China, South Korea and Singapore.
 While it is certainly a very academically selective school, it also fosters an inclusive educational and social environment, and partners closely with its sister school James Allen’s Girls’ School.
 Dulwich College educates 1,633 students and has three entrance points, in Year 7, Year 9 and Year 12.

 Dulwich College accepts 70 pupils each year into Year 7.
 In addition, boys from Dulwich Junior School move up into Year 7, making a year group total of around 125 boys.

 Dulwich College uses entrance exams to select those pupils who will gain a place.
 They use a 2-stage process, with pupils being selected to move to the next stage based on their relative performance.

-Stage 1 - Reasoning Examinations - All applicants will be invited to sit these tests in November of the year prior to entry.
+Stage 1 - English, Mathematics, Verbal, Non-verbal and Spatial Reasoning Examinations - All applicants will be invited to sit these tests in December of the year prior to entry.

 Entering in Year 9 (13 Plus):